LBHackney-IT/Infrastructure-Playbook/docs/ways_of_working.md

 ## Branching strategy
 * We create a new feature branch for new pieces of work, and ensure it is reviewed by a peer before it’s merged into main
-* Branch names will contain the JIRA ticket number for the piece of work, e.g. feature/CE-1234-implement-logger
+* Branch names will contain the JIRA or Halo ticket number for the piece of work, e.g. feature/CE-1234-implement-logger
 * For new repositories, we tag with [semantic versioning](https://semver.org/) when ready to release into production

 ## Branch Protection